Personal Immigration

 The salary you receive as a Skilled Worker will therefore usually need to equal or exceed the following:

-• The general salary threshold – for most jobs this is at least £26,200 per year, but may be at least £23,580 or £20,960 per year if the worker scores ‘tradable points’ (see below); and
+• The general salary threshold – for most jobs this is £38,700 per year, but may be £34,830 or £30,960 per year if the worker scores ‘tradable points’ (see below).
+The exceptions to the above are as follows:

 If the general salary threshold is higher than the going rate for the occupation, then you will need to be paid at least the general salary threshold.
 If the general salary threshold is lower than the going rate for the occupation, then you will need to be paid at least the going rate.
-In either case, you will need to be paid at least the hourly rate (where this applies).

 The general salary threshold is calculated based on actual gross earnings, up to a maximum of 48 hours per week, unless the applicant is being sponsored to work on a pattern where the regular hours are not the same each week, resulting in uneven pay, in which case work in excess of 48 hours in some weeks can be considered towards the salary thresholds, providing the average over a regular cycle (which can be less than, but not more than, 17 weeks) is not more than 48 hours a week.
 Any unpaid rest weeks will count towards the average when considering whether the salary thresholds are met.